 Most tenants simply want to enjoy their home environment and maintain a civil relationship with their agent.
 However, many tenants feel powerless and the market conditions, particularly for low–income tenants, generally dissuade them from exercising the rights that they have.

 There is no easy solution to this complex problem.
-The TUV will continue to provide advice, education and advocacy for tenants regarding their rights and responsibilities.
+Tenants Victoria will continue to provide advice, education and advocacy for tenants regarding their rights and responsibilities.

 If real estate agents had a better knowledge of tenancy law then there should be fewer shonky property managers.